edubart/nelua-lang/docs/pages/nelua.md

 thus keeping the language simpler and compact.
 For example in Lua classes don't exist but you can implement yourself using metatables, in Nelua they don't exist neither but you can implement more efficiently at compile time by meta programming or at runtime just like in Lua.
-Nelua can do some runtime meta programming too in the Lua style, by using tables, metatables and metamethods.

-Nelua can do [extensible programming](https://en.wikipedia.org/wiki/Extensible_programming) as the programmer may add extensions to the language such as new grammars, [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) definitions, semantics, typecheckers, code generation and behaviours to the compiler at compile time via the preprocessor.
+Nelua can do [extensible programming](https://en.wikipedia.org/wiki/Extensible_programming) as the programmer may add extensions to the language such as new grammars, [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) definitions, semantics, type checkers, code generation and behaviors to the compiler at compile time via the preprocessor.

-Nelua has mutiple choices for
+Nelua has multiple choices for
 [memory management](https://en.wikipedia.org/wiki/Memory_management),
 it's the developer choice to use
 [garbage collection](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)),